English to Irish Translation Services (Seirbhísí Aistriúcháin – Béarla Gaeilge)

-From our Dublin city offices we translate from English to Irish and Irish to English.
-Our customers include Irish government departments, public sector organizations, private companies, utility companies, web designers and advertising agencies.
-We are proud to work with many Irish state departments including Revenue and Social Protection.
+Based in Ireland, we specialize in translating from English to Irish and Irish to English.
+Our diverse clientele includes Irish government departments, public sector organizations, private companies, utility companies, web designers, and advertising agencies.
+We are proud to collaborate with many Irish state departments, including Revenue and Social Protection.
 STAR is an approved member of the OGP Framework for Irish Translation.

-We employ Irish national speakers with specialist translation expertise to deliver a complete solution for your Irish translation.
-Translators work to An Caighdeán Oifigiúil, the official language standard.
-Our translators are mother tongue Irish language speakers, living and working in Ireland
+We employ native Irish speakers with specialized translation expertise to provide comprehensive solutions for your Irish translation needs.
+Our translators adhere to An Caighdeán Oifigiúil, the official language standard.
+They are mother tongue Irish speakers, living and working in Ireland.

 Certified Quality

-Translation is completed to ISO 9001 and ISO 17100 quality standards.
-ISO17100 is the highest quality standard for translation today.
-For specialist translation requirements, we also employ translators accredited to Fóras Na Gaeilge.
-We employ our own 6-step quality process that ensures the highest quality results.
+Our work meets the highest quality standards, certified under ISO 9001 and ISO 17100.
+ISO 17100 is the premier quality standard for translation today.
+For specialized translation requirements, we also employ translators accredited by Fóras Na Gaeilge.

-Translation is proofread by a second separate proofreader and editor to ensure a STAR level of quality.
-The process ensures consistent high-quality Irish throughout.
+Every translation is proofread by a second, independent proofreader and editor to ensure the highest level of quality.
+This process guarantees consistent, high-quality Irish translations.

-We use our own WebTerm system to create and manage our Irish Dictionaries.
-This means we have the most up-to-date Irish terminology for government documents and policies.
-We have access to approved govenment dictionaries.
-We can use any specialist dictionaries or termbases you have already.
+We use our proprietary WebTerm system to create and manage our Irish dictionaries.
+This ensures we have the most up-to-date Irish terminology for government documents and policies.
+We also have access to approved government dictionaries.

 Translation services